Plados Telma and Simonelli Group together in the Marlic project

 The green material designed, formulated and printed by Plados Telma has resulted in an aesthetically innovative, functional and environmentally friendly green shell.

-Many ideas for further products and new projects are being born, also thanks to the contribution of a local excellence, the University of Camerino, with which the company has been collaborating for about 25 years.
+Many ideas for further products and new projects are emerging, also thanks to the contribution of a local excellence, the University of Camerino, with which the company has been collaborating for about 25 years.